 If you aren’t native to Australia, one of the things that probably excites you most on trips around Australia is getting to see kangaroos in their natural habitat!
 The biggest population of kangaroos on the Mornington is at Highfield, which is part of the Mornington Peninsula National Park.
 Follow the sign to the kangaroo viewing area and you’ll get to see hundreds of cute kangaroos!
 Some kangaroos hopped away as soon as they spotted us, but some were curious and watched as us we were able to get pretty close to them.
 And my favourite part: seeing a mummy kangaroo with a baby in her pouch!
 So cute!

 The Briars is a huge property in Mount Martha.
 There are lots of things to do there including a vineyard, restaurant, lots of walking trails, and a wildlife sanctuary.
+If you’re in need of a huge property, go to florida property management website to find the right property manager or Real Estate Agent who can help you.
 Walking along, you can spot koalas up in the trees, kangaroos, birds, and other Aussie wildlife.
 There are some really nice views along the way as well.
 Stop by the visitors centre when you arrive to get some recommendations on which trails to do based on what you want to see and how much time you have.
 And entry is free so there’s no reason not to go!

 Moonlit Sanctuary is a spot that we didn’t get the chance to visit while we were on the peninsula, but we definitely want to try and go back to!
 The sanctuary is a huge area of bushland where you can interact with lots of native Australian animals.
 You can feed kangaroos and wallabies, pet koalas, and see dingoes, wombats, Tasmanian devils, and any other Aussie animals that you can imagine.
 And at night, you can go to one of the lantern-lit tours and see the nocturnal animals wandering around!
 It seems like such a cool experience, and I definitely want to visit both during the day and at night.